 In 2011, Battinelli was awarded a Villanova University Center for Undergraduate Summer Research Fellowship for research entitled “Microstructured Optical Fiber for Cellular Temperature Sensing” and collaborated with Reimlinger on the development of the microstructured optical fiber-based sensors.
 Her spectroscopy-based research projects presented a unique opportunity to develop novel optical fiber tools for addressing two unique research areas: 1) cryogenic preservation for tissue engineering and 2) monoclonal antibody detection for environmental monitoring.
 The project employed optical-based sensors for the evaluation of the absorption characteristics of water for a range of low temperature conditions.
 The proposed device has the potential to provide insight into tissue engineering while scaling down required sample volumes and increasing thermal detection accuracy.

 Battinelli also collaborated with Anuszewski on remarkable work that presents a label-free method to detect monoclonal antibodies in conventional media, using only a fraction of a micro-liter volume of a sample.
 This work promotes the rapid detection of antibodies and has the potential to significantly influence the pharmaceutical, food production, and medical diagnostic industries.

 Reimlinger and Battinelli also both received Villanova University Center for Undergraduate Travel Grants (2011) to attend national and international conferences to present their findings.

-According to the Falvey Memorial Library, the “Falvey Scholar award is an annual program established by Falvey Memorial Library to recognize outstanding undergraduate research.
+According to the Falvey Library, the “Falvey Scholar award is an annual program established by Falvey Library to recognize outstanding undergraduate research.
 It is a collaborative initiative of the Library, the Honors Program, and the Center for Undergraduate Research and Fellowships.”
 Winners are named in five disciplines: Arts, Sciences, Engineering, Nursing, and Business.
 View the winning papers here.